Joseph010/Martinagel-Strategy-in-Roulette/README.md

 # Martingale-Strategy-in-Roulette

 The strategy is basic: You bet 1 on one of the 12's.
 If you lose you double the bet if you win you restart the bet as 1 on one of the 12's.
-In that way after you played x on the last bet and you win your total is being reduced to zero plus you earn x+1 amount of money.
+In that way after you played x on the last bet and you win your total loss is being reduced to zero plus you earn x+1 amount of money.
 This program shows you if you have an winng strategy by your inputs.